Frequently Asked Questions About Growing and Juicing Wheatgrass

 Why do I need a wheatgrass juicer vs. a regular juicer?

-A wheatgrass juicer is basically a press that slowly presses out the juice.
+A wheatgrass juicer is a specially designed juicer that basically crushes and then slowly presses out the juice.
 This method is better because it does not destroy the enzymes.
 If one uses a high-speed juicer to juice wheatgrass there is a danger of two things: the juicer will get clogged up because the grass has so much fiber, and the centrifugal force of the juicer will oxidize the enzymes.

 Which is the best wheatgrass juicer?